 The Group writes off a trade receivable when there is no reasonable expectations of recovering the contractual cash flows on a financial asset in its entirety or a portion thereof.
 Progress on the collection process is reviewed on a regular basis and if it is evident that the amount will not be recovered, it is recommended for write-off in terms of the Group's policy and delegation of authority.
 The process of recovery continues unless it is confirmed that there is no prospect of recovery or the costs of such action will exceed the benefits to be derived.
 Amounts written off are determined after taking into account the value of the security held.
-No trade receivables were written off at 30 June 2022 and 30 June 2021.
+Trade receivables written off at 30 June 2023 amounted to N\$9.1 million (2022: N\$409 thousand).

-The total cumulative expected credit losses for electricity receivables at 30 June 2022 was N\$708.9 million (2021: N\$675.2 million) (refer note 29.4.3).
+The total cumulative expected credit losses for electricity receivables at 30 June 2023 was N\$678.3 million (2022: N\$708.9 million) (refer note 29.4.3).
 The enhancement of credit control strategies and monitoring of payment levels of all trade receivables continue to receive management attention.